prasanna12510/gamesparks-docs/MARKDOWN/Tutorials/Multiplayer/Setting Up Challenge Eligibility.md

 }
 ```

- And now do a *FindChallengeRequest*:
+ And now do a [FindChallengeRequest](/API Documentation/Request API/Multiplayer/FindChallengeRequest.md):

 ```
 {